O'Dwyer v. Nair Libel Case: Background

-On 9 April 1919, fearing a rebellion over the effects on Indians of the Rowlatt Acts, which extended emergency powers and allowed imprisonment without trial, Lieutenant Governor of the Punjab, Sir Michael O'Dwyer barred Gandhi from entering the province of Punjab, British India, and the following day, ordered the deportation of Amritsar's two leading local figures, Saifuddin Kitchlew and Satyapal.
-(Note: Many Indians saw these laws as a betrayal after supporting Britain in World War I.) These moves set off a series of violent outbreaks that lasted more than a month and came to be known as the Punjab Disturbances.
-Protests that day turned violent, resulting in attacks on government buildings and casualties among both Indians and Europeans.
+On 9 April 1919, fearing a rebellion over the effects on Indians of the Rowlatt Acts, which extended emergency powers and allowed imprisonment without trial, Lieutenant Governor of the Punjab, Sir Michael O'Dwyer barred Gandhi from entering the province of Punjab, British India, and on the same day, ordered the deportation of Amritsar's two leading local figures, Saifuddin Kitchlew and Satyapal, for the next morning.
+(Note: Many Indians saw these laws as a betrayal after supporting Britain in World War I.) These moves set off a series of violent outbreaks, and various punishments, that lasted more than a month and came to be known as the Punjab disturbances.
+Protests on 10 April turned violent, resulting in attacks on government buildings and casualties among both Indians and Europeans.
 On 13 April, Reginald Dyer, ordered troops to fire on a peaceful gathering at Jallianwala Bagh, resulting in the Jallianwala Bagh massacre.
 The unrest spread to other towns, including Gujranwala, where the following day British forces used aerial bombing to control crowds.
 Dyer's actions were backed by O'Dwyer, whose administration was known for its harsh measures.
-The Hunter Commission, set up to investigate, condemned the shootings but imposed no formal punishment.
+The Hunter Commission, set up to investigate, condemned the shootings but had no authority to impose formal punishment.
 Dyer was forced to retire, but not prosecuted.

 In 1922 O'Dwyer was in England writing his memoir India as I Knew It, when Indian politician, lawyer, and former member of the Viceroy's Executive Council, Sir C. Sankaran Nair, published Gandhi and Anarchy.
-The book began with criticisms of the non-cooperation movement, accusing Gandhi of being blind to the atrocities committed by Muslims against Hindus.
+Nair's book began with criticisms of the non-cooperation movement, accusing Gandhi of being blind to the atrocities committed by Muslims against Hindus.
 O'Dwyer agreed with this part of the book.
 He wrote in his memoir, "If [Nair's] book stopped there...I would have fully supported him, as I had been advocating the same idea for three years, but for some reason, he felt the need to single me out and criticise me."